williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 - Rule A has priority 1 and applies to RADIUS VPN scenarios.
 - Rule B has priority 2 and applies to ANYWHERE (network connection) scenarios.

-If a request came in from the Radius endpoint but the request was on network then because Rule A has a higher priority, even though requests are coming from ANYWHERE, the action in Rule A would be taken, and Rule B would not be evaluated.
+If a request came in from the Radius endpoint, the action in Rule A would be taken, and Rule B would not be evaluated.
+This occurs because, even though requests coming from anywhere would match the ANYWHERE location condition of Rule B, Rule A has higher priority and is evaluated first.

 ### Rules Message Example (Password Policy)